Potato-Fish/CTF-Writeups/FE-CTF_2023/Qualifiers/Brannigans-Law/README.md

 *Brannigan out!*

 ## Solution
-As is somewhat pointed out in the rambling description, we want to send a zip file, that when unziped will provide one result for the "seyvaan-siip people", and another for the "ohns-ehp people".
+As is somewhat pointed out in the rambling description, we want to send a zip file, that when unzipped will provide one result for the "seyvaan-siip people", and another for the "ohns-ehp people".
 But how is this possible???

 To start of with, we created a python script that connects to the server at 'brannigans-law.hack.fe-ctf.dk:1337'.
-A lot of time was used fiddeling with recieving data from the server, and  how to send files to the remote host.
+A lot of time was used fiddling with receiving data from the server, and  how to send files to the remote host.
 Luckily, we get a lot of feedback when we connect to the host.

-> Unfortunatley I did not capture any screenshots of my terminal for the different outputs
+> Unfortunately I did not capture any screenshots of my terminal for the different outputs

 First we are told: "*The seyvaan-siipians expect a file called* ", and then a random string of text, as well as what the file should contain.<br>
 We are also told: "*But the proud ohns-ehp tribe demand a file called* ", also with a random string, and the expected file contents.

 We are then asked to provide the length of a zip file, as well as the zip file itself.

-But how can we provide a zip file with two different contents when extcted?
+But how can we provide a zip file with two different contents when extracted?

 Well, through the logs we see that the “seyvaan-siip” people will first check the file, and extract it using “7z” which takes indexes from the start of the file.<br>
 The “ohns-ehp” people will then check the file, and extract its content using “unzip” which indexes from the end of the file.